 The Impact of Alcohol on the Heart and Liver

-The most common defense I hear around having a glass of wine is the research that has said it can promote heart health.
+As I said earlier, the most common defense for a daily glass of wine is the research that has said it can promote heart health.
 However, this research hasn’t determined if it’s the alcohol or the lifestyle choices moderate drinkers make that produces this healthy effect.

 Regardless, regular heavy drinking, or binge-drinking even once a week, can lead to heart problems including high blood pressure, irregular heartbeat, and other diseases that impact the heart.